Senmonorom

 Senmonorom (សែនមនោរម្យ; lit.
-'Delightful') is the capital of the province of Mondulkiri, Cambodia.
-It is the only major town in the province.
-The town has over 10,000 inhabitants, and is often compared to frontier towns in the old American west.
+'Delightful') is the capital city of Mondulkiri province, Cambodia.
+It is the largest city in the province with over 10,000 inhabitants.

 Senmonorom (and the Mondulkiri province in general) is inhabited by the indigenous Bunong people.
 Bunong tribesmen and tribeswomen are often seen walking along major highways.
 The town is popular with NGO workers, loggers, and tourists both from outside Cambodia and from Cambodia's capital Phnom Penh.